Her Campus Logo Her Campus Logo

 Just remember, while you paid for a ticket, so did everyone else; you’re not the only one there.
 You paid to see the artist and you paid simply to see them perform, not necessarily to have your own “special moment” with them that results from disruptive behavior.
 If you are planning on going to a concert soon, or if you already have done some of these things, please be mindful and keep these simple rules in mind at your next concert.

-Grace is a sophomore Journalism & Professional Writing major at TCNJ, minoring in Marketing and Communications.
-Outside of writing, she also enjoys listening to music, watching movies, and reading.
+Grace is the current secretary of the TCNJ chapter of Her Campus.
+She is a junior Journalism & Professional Writing major at TCNJ, minoring in Marketing and Communications.
+Outside of writing, she also enjoys going to concerts and playing volleyball.